advance100/doc_webpack/writing-webpack-plugins.md

 To join paths any plugin should use `this.join`.
 It normalize the paths.
 There is a `this.normalize` too.

-A bailing async for each implementation is availible on `this.forEachBail(array, iterator, callback)`.
+A bailing async for each implementation is available on `this.forEachBail(array, iterator, callback)`.

 To pass the request to other resolving plugins use the `this.doResolve(types: String|String[], request: Request, callback)` method. `types` are multiple possible request types that are tested in preference of order.